-The Local Government Relations and Policy Team are working with the SA Health funded Local Government Association (LGA) Public Health Program and also directly with Local Councils to build the public health planning system.
+Local Government Relations and Policy, Health Protection & Licensing Services, SA Health, works with local councils, the Local Government Association of South Australia (LGA) and our public health partners to build the public health planning system.

 This occurs through:

-Section 52 Reports for the reporting period 1 July 2016 to 30 June 2018 are due to the Chief Public Health Officer on or before September 30, 2018.
+Local council reports on the implementation of their Regional Public Health Plans 2020-2022 for the two-year period 1 July 2020–30 June 2022, are due to be submitted to the Chief Public Health Officer on or before 30 September 2022.

 For further information, please contact the Local Government Relations and Policy Team on: